Moonwalk (dance): Michael Jackson and the moonwalk

-Singer Bobby Brown of New Edition was the one of "three kids" Jackson said taught him the dance step in his autobiography Moonwalk.
-It had been rumored that Jeffrey Daniel taught Michael Jackson the moonwalk after the latter saw Daniel perform on Soul Train and had his manager call the show to introduce him to the dancer.
-Daniel was touring with Shalamar at the time, so Derek Cooley Jackson and Caszper Candidate went to teach Jackson.
-However, Jackson, who later became known as Cooley Jaxson, was not able to pick up and master the technique until Daniel returned from tour and worked with him.
-Michael Jackson first performed the dance in public on March 25, 1983 during the television special, Motown 25: Yesterday, Today, Forever, in front of a live audience at the Pasadena Civic Auditorium.
-The dance became world-famous two months later when the show made its television premiere.
+Singer Bobby Brown of New Edition was the one of "three kids" Jackson said taught him the dance step in his autobiography, Moonwalk.
+It had been rumored that Jeffrey Daniel taught Jackson the moonwalk; however, Daniel was touring with Shalamar at the time, so Jackson reached out to Soul Train dancer/employee Cheryl Song to arrange a meeting with dancer Geron "Caszper" Canidate.
+At this point, Ron Wiesner Jackson's management contacted Caszper to arrange private dance lessons for Jackson in June 1981.
+Caszper, who claims to have a copy of the check and original contract, spent one week privately instructing Jackson how to perform the moonwalk.
+Jackson first danced in public on March 25, 1983, during the television special, Motown 25: Yesterday, Today, Forever, in front of a live audience at the Pasadena Civic Auditorium.
+The dance became world-famous two months later when the show premiered on television.
 Dressed in his signature black trousers, silver socks, silver shirt, black-sequined jacket, and rhinestoned glove, Jackson spun around, posed, and began moonwalking.
 Music critic Ian Inglis later wrote that Jackson encapsulated a long tradition of African-American dance movements in that one performance.
 Moonwalking received widespread attention, and from then on, the moonwalk became Jackson's signature move for his song "Billie Jean".
 Nelson George said that Jackson's rendition "combined Jackie Wilson's athleticism with James Brown's camel walk".
+Following the Motown 25 special, Jackson contacted Daniel to master the technique further once Daniel returned from tour.

-Michael Jackson's autobiography was titled Moonwalk, and he also starred in a 1988 film titled Moonwalker.
+Jackson's autobiography was titled Moonwalk, and he also starred in a 1988 film titled Moonwalker.

 2000s

 Alexei Kovalev has been known for using the moonwalk in his National Hockey League career.
 He performed the move after scoring a goal on February 7, 2001, and on January 3, 2010.
 Kovalev moonwalked onto the ice after being named one of the stars of the game and again after scoring in a 2008 celebrity charity soccer game.
-In 2009, R&B singer The-Dream teamed up with Kanye West to create the Synthpop-R&B record "Walkin' on the Moon", in which The-Dream includes a Jackson-inspired high note.
-The music video does not feature the moonwalk, though it plays on the premise with a CGI moon background and a simple 2-step by the singer to give the impression he is "walkin' on the moon."
+In 2009, R&B singer The-Dream teamed up with Kanye West to create the synth-pop-R&B record "Walkin' on the Moon", in which The-Dream includes a Jackson-inspired high note.
+The music video does not feature the moonwalk, though it plays on the premise with a CGI moon background and a simple 2-step by the singer to give the impression he is "walkin' on the moon".

+In 2000, model Eli Swanson briefly performed a moonwalk in the music video for the Britney Spears' song "Oops!...
+I Did It Again".

 2010s

 In 2017, Jason Derulo briefly used the moonwalk in his song "Swalla".

-In 2018, Alessia Cara briefly used the moonwalk in the music video for her song "Trust My Lonely."
+In 2018, Alessia Cara briefly used the moonwalk in the music video for her song "Trust My Lonely".
 In 2019, street dancer Salif Gueye performed the moonwalk in David Guetta's music video for the song "Stay (Don't Go Away)".

-In 2019, Chinese boy group WayV released a song called "天选之城 (Moonwalk)".
+In 2019, Chinese boy group WayV released a song titled "天选之城 (Moonwalk)".
 The moonwalk is featured in the music video.